learnpixelart/currency.starter/README.md

 And the winner is...

-Of course - nothing is faster than "plain" `string#split` (with "simple csv", that is, no escape rules and edge cases):
+Of course - nothing is faster than "plain" `String#split` (with "simple csv", that is, no escape rules and edge cases):

 ``` ruby